The Intrinsic Gamma-Ray Spectrum of TXS 0506+056: Intergalactic Propagation Effects: Results

 In section~\ref{sec:first} we discussed the effects of IGMFs on the time distribution of gamma rays arriving at Earth.
 Building upon the discussion initiated there, we now present the results of the detailed fit of the observations for the two-state phenomenological model whose injection spectrum is given by equation~\ref{eq:spec}.
 It is worth stressing, once again, that our model concerns only gamma rays that escaped the source environment; they will propagate exclusively in the intergalactic medium.

+As we have shown above, there are several combinations of $B$ and $L_{\rm c}$ that fit the given data well.
+However, this is only possible if for each of these pairs the correct intrinsic spectrum is chosen.
+Hence, one could reformulate it by saying that for each magnetic field configuration, there exists a preferred source model, i.e.~a set of spectral parameters $(\alpha_{\rm l},E_{\rm max,l},\alpha_{\rm h},E_{\rm max,h},\eta$).
 The change in the value of the maximal energy due to magnetic fields can be assessed by estimating the change in $\Emaxh$ with respect to the case without magnetic fields.
 This quantity will be henceforth called $\Delta\Emaxh$.
-Its average value, marginalised over all other quantities except $B$ and $\Lc$, is shown in figure~\ref{fig:emax}.

-From this figure it is clear that the actual value of $\Emaxh$ may change considerably, depending on the EBL model, if magnetic-field effects are considered.
-Interestingly, the two bottom panels, corresponding to the upper and lower limit EBL model by \citet{stecker2016a}, point to an interesting trend: in the presence of IGMFs, $\Emaxh$ increases with respect to the $B=0$ case for the lower limit case, whereas for the upper limit model $\Emaxh$ decreases.
+Its average value, marginalized over all other quantities except $B$ and $\Lc$, is shown in figure~\ref{fig:emax}.
+From this figure it is clear that the actual value of $\Emaxh$ may change considerably, depending on the EBL model, if magnetic field effects are considered.
+The two bottom panels, corresponding to the lower and upper limit EBL model by \citet{stecker2016a}, respectively, point to an interesting trend: In the presence of IGMFs, compared to the $B=0$ case, the best-fitting $\Emaxh$ increases for \textit{all} considered magnetic field configurations in the case of the former EBL model, and decreases for \textit{all} combinations of $B$ and $L_{\rm c}$ for the latter one.

 In addition, one can see that for three out of the four EBL models the change of $\Delta \Emaxh$ has a stronger dependence on the magnetic field strength ($B$) than on the coherence length ($\Lc$).
 This may be explained by the fact that, in general, time delays of electromagnetic cascades are predicted \citep{neronov2009a} to be independent of the coherence length for $\Lc \gg D_{e}$ (where $D_{e}$ is the electron energy loss length due to inverse Compton scattering) which, in turn, results in a smaller sensitivity of the estimates of the spectral parameters to the magnetic field.